 What is a Guaranteed Investment Certificate (GIC)?

-When you invest in a GIC:
+When you purchase a GIC:

 - Your money is “locked in” at a fixed interest rate for a set investment period